This is a series about effective learning in ill-structured domains.

 This series explores how we should think about learning in ill-structured domains.
 Amongst other things, it tells us how and why to read history.

-- How To Learn From Other People's Experiences (members only) — A first attempt at explaining CFT, that quotes the original paper very closely.
+- How To Learn From Other People's Experiences — A first attempt at explaining CFT, that quotes the original paper very closely.
 Fair warning: this is a fairly dense post; if you'd like a readable summary, read the next link instead.

 - How Note Taking Can Help You Become An Expert — An explanation of CFT, and what it tells us about expertise in novel, ill-structured domains.